gregnrobinson/blinkstick-ansible/README.md

 # Challenges

-The biggest though experiment was around how I would use Ansible to make sure when the python script executes that the serial number being used is the serial number of that particular instance.
+The biggest thought experiment was around how I would use Ansible to make sure when the python script executes that the serial number being used is the serial number of that particular instance.

 There are three main options when selecting a blinkstick in python.